 Ellie’s a girl who tells it like it is.
 That surprises some people, who see a kid in a wheelchair and think she’s going to be all sunshine and cuddles.
 The thing is, Ellie has big dreams: She might be eating Stouffer’s for dinner, but one day she’s going to be a professional baker.
 If she’s not writing fan letters to her favorite celebrity chefs, she’s practicing recipes on her well-meaning, if overworked, mother.

 But when Ellie and her mom move so they can help take care of her ailing grandpa, Ellie has to start all over again in a new town at a new school.
 Except she’s not just the new kid—she’s the new kid in the wheelchair who lives in the trailer park on the wrong side of town.
 It all feels like one challenge too many until Ellie starts to make her first-ever friends.
 Now she just has to convince her mom that this town might just be the best thing that ever happened to them!

 My Review: A beautiful read.
 If you like Wonder than you will love Roll with It.

 Ellie is an inspiration that will stick with you.
 I couldn’t put this book down and I was hooked from page one.
 Yes, at times Ellie could be a tad whiny and smart-mouthed but what pre-teen isn’t and sometimes she had a right to be whiny.
 It made her character seem believable.

 I definitely will be buying a copy or five for some local elementary schools in my area.
 I want to share Ellie’s story with as many as I can.

-I received a complimentary copy from the publisher, Kensington, through NetGalley.
+I received a complimentary copy from the publisher, Simon and Schuster Children’s Publishing, through NetGalley.
 Any and all opinions expressed in the above review are entirely my own.